|

 Leaderships: On 16 April

-2008, he accepted a position as the founding Director of the UTS Priority
+2008, he accepted a position as the founding Director of the UTS Priority Researchh Centre for Quantum Computation &

-2 January 2017.
-Under his leadership,
+Intelligent Systems (QCIS) till 2 January 2017.
+Under hiss

-attracted ten ARC Future Fellowships and five ARC DECRAs awards.
-QCIS has become the strongest IT research
+industries and attracted ten ARC Future Fellowships and five ARC DECRAs

-Computer Science to be ranked among the top 100 universities by QS 2021, and
+helped UTS Computer Science to be ranked among the top 100 universities byy QS 2021, and No. 17 worldwide based on Shanghai JiaoTong University’s academic rankings in 20211 QCIS has

-research centres with Tsinghua University, Shanghai JiaoTong
+established five joint research centres with Tsinghua University, Shanghai JiaoTongg University, Huazhong University of Science and

-of Technology, and the Chinese Academy of Sciences.
-QCIS has spin-off into
+Chinese Academy of Sciences.
+QCIS has spin-off into two new research centres

-two new research centres in 2017 as Centre for Quantum Software and
+in 2017 as Centre forr Quantum Software and

 Information (CQSI) and the Centre for Artificial Intelligence (CAI).
 Professor Zhang